-- (1) This division applies to a person who- - (a) is convicted of a drink driving offence committed after the commencement of this section; and - (b) is disqualified, other than under a prescribed provision, by or because of the conviction or offence, or under the penalty imposed for the offence, for a particular period prescribed provision means section 79B(4), 81(4)(b), 89(1) or 90(1).
+- (1) This division applies to a person who- - (a) is convicted of a drink driving offence committed after the commencement of this section; and - (b) is disqualified, other than under a prescribed provision, by or because of the conviction or offence, or under the penalty imposed for the offence, for a particular period (the disqualification period) from holding or obtaining a Queensland driver licence. - (2) This division also applies to a person who is subject to a non-Queensland interlock requirement. - (3) Despite subsection (2), this division does not apply to a person mentioned in the subsection if, were this division to apply to the person, the person's interlock period would have ended under section 91M. - (4) In this section-

+prescribed provision means section 79B(4), 81(4)(b), 89(1) or 90(1).